-Children, Young People and their families are able to access the right support at the right time with positive outcomes.

-Children, young people and their families in Neath Port Talbot have told us that it needs to be easier to find information and help, and to access support services.
+Children, Young People and their families are able to access the right support at the right time with positive outcomes What We Have Heard Children, young people and their families in Neath Port Talbot have told us that it needs to be easier to find information and help, and to access support services.
 They also want to be sure that they can get the help they need before problems get too big for them and cannot be reversed.

-They've told us that fear of judgement and stigma can prevent them from asking for help, and that it can be frustrating to have to tell their stories to multiple services.

-They want us to work in a joined-up way that works for them.
+They have told us that fear of judgement and stigma can prevent them from asking for help, and that it can be frustrating to have to tell their stories to multiple services.
+Waiting lists can also cause frustration, resulting in some children, young people and / or families 'giving up' preventing them from getting the help they need.
+They want services to work in a joined-up way that works for them.
 "I'm really grateful for Flying Start childcare, it's helped my daughter learn to play and socialise.
 It also means I can ask them about parenting classes and other things.
 From my experience, if I could change one thing about the system, it would be to know who to ask, so I don't get passed around.
-I don't want to keep asking for help and finding it's not there."

-- Single Parent & Domestic Abuse Survivor
+I don't want to keep asking for help and finding it's not there." - Single Parent & Domestic Abuse Survivor What We Will Do